Unitary Cayley Graphs of Dedekind Domain Quotients: Introduction

 We define a \emph{generalized totient graph} to be a unitary Cayley graph $G_{R/I}$, where $I$ is an ideal of the Dedekind domain $R$ and $R/I$ is finite and nontrivial.
 We seek to gain information about many of the properties of generalized totient graphs.
 In particular, we will use one of our two extensions of the Schemmel totient functions to give a formula, for each positive integer $m$, for the number of cliques of order $m$ in a given generalized totient graph.
-This formula will allow us to determine the clique domination numbers of generalized totient graphs and correct an erroneous claim that Manjuri and Maheswari have made regarding this topic.
+This formula, which apparently has not yet appeared anywhere in the literature even for Euler totient Cayley graphs, will allow us to determine the clique domination numbers of generalized totient graphs and correct an erroneous claim that Manjuri and Maheswari have made regarding this topic.
 We will build upon the work of Klotz and Sander, who have determined the diameters of Euler totient Cayley graphs.
 We end the paper with suggestions for further research and a counterexample to a claim that Manjuri and Maheswari have made regarding the strong domination numbers of Euler totient Cayley graphs.